performance-queries/testbed/README.md

 1. Apparently java 7 is deprecated in Spark 2.0: http://spark.apache.org/releases/spark-release-2-0-0.html#deprecations I am not sure if this affects us, but is worth noting because the default-jre and jdk in Ubuntu 14.04 (the distro of the VM image) are version 7.

 2. websockets needs --no-compile: https://github.com/aaugustin/websockets/issues/147

+3. We need to modify the Makefile for the VXLAN-GPE driver to compile against headers from the 3.19.0-78-generic kernel.
+The kernel in the Mininet image is older and doesn't have udp_tunnel.h in its linux headers, which is required to compile this driver.